mrrbrilliant/rithy.org/content/posts/need-greed-ambition.md

 If you have pure __ambition__, you would certaintly have __purpose to being__.
 Then, you would feel like your work is part of your evolutionary development.
 You'd be more active and more energetic with what you do.

-When you are active, you have not time to stress.
-So you would certaintly live longer and happier.
+When you are active, you have no time for stress.
+So you would certaintly live longer and more happy.

-So having __ambition__ is a good thing, as long as it is not currupted, when you reach a certain stage of the development.
-Many people got drunk of material and power.
+Having __ambition__ is a very good thing, as long as it is not currupted, when you reach a certain stage.
+Many people got drunk with materials and power.

-To keep oneself away from currupting the original __ambition__, ones must remember where they come from or another word their __IKIGAI__.
-The __purpose to being__ to be existent.
-So we must have __IKIGASM__ more often.
+To keep oneself away from currupting the original __ambition__, ones must stay conscious of their root, where they come from or another word their __IKIGAI__.
+Another word, ones should have __IKIGASM__ more often.